bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

    Cross-axis
 5. What is the git command to commit staged changes as well as write a message? git commit -m

+5) Explain why git is valuable to a team of developers.
+   It helps keep track of every change that occurs throughtout the duration of a project.